 Scotland doesn’t spare any of the dramatics.
 The country is quite literally making sure that you are either in awe marveling at the landscape, having a panic attack navigating the twisting roads, or picking your jaw up off the ground from the gorgeous scenery.
 Everything from the highland cattle, to the charming men in kilts entertaining you with their bagpipes.
 From the whiskey to the hot and flaky fish and chips found around the country.
-Scotland is one of a kind, and a country that should be on everyone’s bucketlist.
+Scotland is one of a kind, and a country that should be on everyone’s bucket list.

 When I left the Lake District and drove north up to Scotland – Oban to be exact – I witnessed first hand what it felt like to “fall in love with a country”.
-As I crossed the border the bright blue skies and lush green rolling hills welcomes me into their country.
+As I crossed the border the bright blue skies and lush green rolling hills welcome me into their country.
 The wind whispered, “Welcome to Scotland, we’re glad you’re here”.
-Sheep dotted the hillside, the sun shown, and I rolled down my windows – in November – to get a smell of the fresh, crisp, Scottish air.
+Sheep dotted the hillside, the sun showed, and I rolled down my windows – in November – to get a smell of the fresh, crisp, Scottish air.

 Five hours later, quite a bit of scares from driving a truck through Loch Lomond, and I finally pulled into the seaside town of Oban.
 The gateway to the Inner Hebrides and the town with the best seafood in the country!
 (Their words, not mine).
 Hearing the waves crash, smelling the fresh, salty air, and seeing the glimmer of lights from the main street, this town was full of promise.

 If you come to Oban I recommend a stay of 48 hours.
 One day spent walking the seaside town, one day spent at one of the islands.